Active Violence, Active Shooter & Hostage Situations

-This video is intended to provide guidance to faculty, staff, students, and visitors who may be caught in an active shooting or a hostage situation.
+This video is intended to provide guidance to students, faculty, staff, and visitors who may be caught in an active violence or active shooter situation.

-An “active shooter” is a person or persons who appear to be actively killing or attempting to kill people in a single location.
+According to the FBI, an active shooter is an individual actively engaged in killing or attempting to kill people in a populated area.
 These situations have happened in schools, shopping malls, businesses, streets, and other public venues.
 These situations are dynamic in nature and require immediate action by law enforcement personnel to stop the shooter.

 A hostage situation is one in which a person(s) takes control over another person(s), is demanding some type of action and not allowing the person(s) being held to leave.
 The hostage taker is not actively killing or injuring people.
 The hostage taker is holding people against their will.
 Police will respond and attempt to communicate with the hostage taker(s).